RejownAhmed/vue-custom-range-slider/README.md

-# Vue Custom Range Slider Component for volume/audio-video progress control.
+# Vue Custom Range Slider Component for Volume or Audio/Video progress control.
 This is browser built in range slider alternative created with **Vue Js**.
 Stop using input type="range" for volume or audio/video progress control in a audio/video platform.
 There are many custom indicator with html/css but one of the biggest fallback is that they are not reusable.
 You have to add, edit the whole source file to do simple changes.
 So, I made a **Custom Progress Control** Component in Vue 3 with